BioPP/testnh/examples/LysozymeSmall/README.md

 ```

 This will first create a tree in Nhx format, identical to the input one, but with
-nodes ID.
-It then creates a cluster tree in Newick format, with leaves being nodes ID.
+node IDs.
+It then creates a cluster tree in Newick format, with leaves being node IDs.

 ## Use the clustering tree to define partitions, and test them using model testing.